Ilfracombe Women’s Fight Club

 He fishes strange things from a skip.

-Famous he is, and a legend in town –
+Famous is Buff, and a legend in town –

 And he’ll offer you a lift, when it’s raining,

-If he remembers where he parked the car….
+If he remembers where he parked his car….

 Grand Tortuga Flinging Festival